 This paper is focus on urban networks.
 This kind of network presents particular characteristics which influence strongly traffic flows.
 Laminar flows are disturbed by traffic conflicts or signalizations (Stops, give ways, signalized intersection, etc.).
 Platoon of vehicle are interrupted and delayed by priorities between traffic streams.
 This discontinuity induces great variation in flow spreading and could leads to congestion (added to high demand) and high variation in travel time experimented within the network.
 Route chose possibilities in urban areas are usually greater than in other type of network.
 Traffic is then spread in higher number of path from an origin to the destination.
 Moreover, urban networks due to high density of traffic interfaces present, in most of the case a larger number of OD pair.
 This heterogeneity and distribution of the traffic in a large urban network make behavior evaluation and modeling of the situation highly complex.

 In our case, we are going to focus on static and dynamic congested situations in urban network.
 Dynamicity (usually time sliced demand), route choice possibilities and traffic signals timings are challenges which are on focus in this paper.
-Current methodologies will be reviewed and an innovative approach particularly adapted for dynamic urban networks will be proposed.
-This method will use traffic simulation (mesoscopic) for traffic assignment in the network.
+Current methodologies are reviewed and an innovative approach particularly adapted for dynamic urban networks is proposed.
+This method uses traffic simulation (mesoscopic) for traffic assignment in the network.

 This work is part of an ongoing PhD research that started last year.
 The approach and methodology are explained in detail but extensive tests are still in progress.
 Some pretest have been done and results are encouraging, next step with larger urban network has started.